 Through the Whole Child Health Wellness Plan and initiative, District and campus leaders, along with all staff, seek to support and develop the mental, behavioral, social, emotional, and physical health of all students in the District.
 This initiative will create awareness of the District's robust health services and resources to support students, parents, and staff as well as continuing the work to decrease stigmas around seeking help for mental health concerns, while continuing to support physical and social health.
-The Whole Child Health initiative views physical, social and mental health equally and wants all stakeholders to feel comfortable and safe in seeking needed support in all three aspects of health.
+The Whole Child Health initiative views physical, social, and mental health equally and wants all stakeholders to feel comfortable and safe in seeking needed support in all three aspects of health.
 The "whole child health" approach means that each student is "healthy, safe, engaged, supported, and challenged."

 The District will continually seek to develop and provide a wellness plan in collaboration with the local School Health Advisory Council (SHAC) and with involvement from representatives of the diverse student body, school food services, school administration, the Board, parents, the community, and the public to support the whole child.
-The District Whole Child Health Wellness Plan will address, and is organized by, the wellness goals (aligned to the order within Policy FFA (Local) as described herein regarding nutrition education, nutrition promotion, the marketing of food and beverages to students, physical health and activity, school-based activities, as well as mental, behavioral, social, emotional health and wellness of our students, schools, and staff [Policy BDF (Legal) and Policy EHAA (Legal)].
-In addition to the wellness goals and objectives laid out by the policies, each section outlines the District and campus leader actions needed to accomplish the goals.
+The District Whole Child Health Wellness Plan will address, and is organized by, the wellness goals (aligned to the order within Policy FFA (Local)) as described herein regarding nutrition education, nutrition promotion, the marketing of food and beverages to students, physical health and activity, school-based activities, as well as mental, behavioral, social, emotional health and wellness goals and objectives laid out by the policies, each section outlines the District and campus leader actions needed to accomplish the goals.
 The leader actions also reference and contain resources from the FBISD Virtual Healthy Schools (VHS) in Schoology, course code 5HXMX-XPBKD.
 Finally, the Appendix contains key District forms and documents which support the consistent implementation of the plan.
 In short, these components serve as the administrative procedures that explain how these policies will be implemented and accomplished by campus and District administration.
-This will support facilitating the District's Whole Child Health Wellness plan, as established by the Superintendent via designees.
 This will support facilitating the District's Whole Child Health Wellness plan, as established by the Superintendent via designees.